jrmitch120/Legend/README.md

 Theme & Direction
 -----------------

-Every player takes the role of a fledgly magician that is trying to increase in knowledge and power in order to confront an evil wizard that has taken over the town.
+Every player takes the role of a fledgling magician that is trying to increase in knowledge and power in order to confront an evil wizard that has taken over the town.